matrix-org/matrix-spec-proposals/proposals/4163-make-acls-apply-to-edus.md

 MUST be dropped upon receipt.
   - For [read receipts (`m.receipt`)](https://spec.matrix.org/v1.11/server-server-api/#receipts), all receipts inside a `room_id` inside `content` should be ignored if the `origin` of the request is forbidden by the room's ACL.
-If ignored, the entire `room_id` field MUST be removed before sending the EDU in any request or response.
+If ignored, the entire `room_id` field MUST be removed before processing the EDU in any request or response.

 ## Potential issues